 All pet medical insurance products are underwritten by an insurance company.
 Although competition and innovation from newcomers are always welcome, years of service and public perception also need to be considered when choosing a product.

-Although not necessarily a great indicator on the quality and value of a pet insurance product or company, value adding services, offerings and payouts might just be scale-tipper.
-Some pet medical policies might have an informative medical expert available for telephonic consultations while others might have innovative offerings such as a ‘credit card’ or an App.
-Value added payouts might be in the form of lost-and-found reward payments, coverage for boarding and for cremation services.
+Although not necessarily a great indicator on the quality and value of a pet insurance product or company, a scale-tipper might be value-added services, offerings and payouts.
+Some pet medical policies might have an informative medical expert available for telephonic consultations while others might have innovative offerings such as a ‘credit card’ or an app.
+Value-added payouts might be in the form of lost-and-found reward payments, coverage for boarding and for cremation services.

-Even though a premium is paid, most insurance products will also have an excess to be paid at the time of a claim (see below).
+Even though a premium is paid, most insurance products will also require an excess to be paid at the time of a claim (see below).
 Some policies offer multi-pet discounts.

 Excess & adminitration charges